Cognitive Test for Dementia: Detect Early

 The intention of this article is to assist our readers with selecting a cognitive test for dementia.

-Mini-Mental State Examination (MMSE).
-A widely used test that evaluates cognitive function in areas such as memory, attention, and language.
+• Mini-Mental State Examination (MMSE).
+Assesses cognitive function in areas such as memory, attention, and language.

-Montreal Cognitive Assessment (MoCA).
-A screening tool designed to detect mild cognitive impairment and early-stage dementia.
+• Montreal Cognitive Assessment (MoCA).
+Designed to identify mild cognitive impairment and early-onset dementia.

-Clock Drawing Test (CDT).
-A simple test that assesses a person’s ability to perceive and reproduce a visual stimulus, which can give insight into cognitive abilities such as spatial awareness and executive function.
+• Clock Drawing Test (CDT).
+Assesses a person’s ability to recognize and replicate a visual stimulus.
+The simple test gives insight into cognitive abilities such as spatial awareness and executive function.

-Self-Administered Gerocognitive Exam (SAGE).
-A brief, self-administered tool designed to detect early signs of cognitive, memory, and thinking impairments in older adults.
+• Self-Administered Gerocognitive Exam (SAGE).
+Detects early signs of cognitive, memory, and thinking impairments.

 We discuss each of these tests in greater depth further into this article.